ecki/docs.milagro.io-english/pairing-crypto-protocols.md

 An obvious advantage is to issue each Thing with two keys, one in $G_1$ and the other in $G_2$, **if** the Thing is approved to send and receive.

-However, the capability exists to cryptographically bound Things to only receiving information, or only sending information, based upon whether or not a Thing has been issued a sender and / or a receiver key.
+However, the capability exists to cryptographically bound Things to only receive information, or only send information, based upon whether or not a Thing has been issued a sender and / or a receiver key.

 This capability is exploited in the Milagro framework to enable peer to peer authenticated key agreement.